-The Center is organizing public support for the free-roaming tule elk herds at Point Reyes National Seashore in Marin County, California.
-We aim to prevent the National Park Service from caving to ranchers who want the elk evicted, sterilized, or fenced out of their preferred habitats at the national seashore.
+The Center is working to protect free-roaming tule elk herds at Point Reyes National Seashore in Marin County, California.
+We aim to prevent the National Park Service from caving to ranchers who want the elk evicted, sterilized or fenced out of their preferred habitats at the national seashore.

 Point Reyes National Seashore is a success story for the reintroduction of native tule elk and restoring ecosystem processes.
 Tule elk grazed the Point Reyes peninsula for about 10,000 years until they were eliminated by hunters and ranchers in the late 1800s.
 These magnificent animals were thought to be extinct in California, but from a remnant herd, they've now been reintroduced into 22 areas around the state.
 Tule elk returned to Point Reyes in 1978 when the Park Service reintroduced elk to Tomales Point.
 This was one of the largest tule elk herds in California, with a stable population of more than 500 elk fenced in on the remote point.
 In 1998 the Park Service moved elk to the Limantour wilderness area of Point Reyes to establish a free-roaming herd.
 The Limantour herd has now grown to 120 elk, and a herd of 92 elk has established itself near Drakes Beach.
 The park's stated management goal is to allow the free-roaming herds to expand to 250–350 elk.